gracelang/language/website/tutorial/variables/repeat.md

 permalink: /variables/repeat/
 folder: tutorial
 ---
-Out of all of the loops in Grace, repeat statements are the most
-straight-forward.
-Repeats allow you to repeat a block of code a given
-number of times.
+Of all of the loops in Grace, repeat statements are the most straight-forward.
+Repeats allow you to repeat a block of code a pre-determined number of times.
 For example:

 ```